nlenssen/gistempUncertaintyEnsemble/README.md

 ### Step 7: Run the LSAT decomponsition analyses

-This is the analysis used to decompose the LSAT uncertainty into sampling and homogenization components as in
+This is the analysis used to decompose the LSAT uncertainty into sampling and homogenization components

+* Step 7a generates the LSAT homogenization ensemble and LSAT sampling ensemble
-* Step 6a calculates gridded statistics from the full 200-member ensemble
+* Step 7b calculates gridded statistics from the full 200-member ensemble
-* Step 6b calculates time-series statistics from the full 200-member ensemble
+* Step 7c calculates time-series statistics from the full 200-member ensemble

 ### Step 8: Create Figures